Yaten/Yaten/README.md

   <a href="https://www.instagram.com/xyaten/">Instagram</a>
 </p>

-Passionate self-taught web developer with over ten years of experience, part-time coder and full-time adventure seeker.
+Passionate self-taught web developer with over ten years of experience, part-time coder, and full-time adventure seeker.
 I love to explore new technologies and leverage them to solve real-life problems.

 ---